Set up a recovery phone number or email address

-- We need to confirm your username after you create an address
+- To confirm your username after you create an address

-- You're about to run out of storage space
+- If you're about to run out of storage space

-- We need to alert you to any unusual activity involving your address
+- To alert you to any unusual activity involving your address

 Ashley is an Accounts expert and the author of this help page.
 Leave her feedback below about how to improve it.